keyteki/keyteki/README.md

 # Ringteki

-Web based implementation of The Legend of the Five Rings LCG
+Web based implementation of Keyforge: the UDG

 ## FAQ

 ### What is it?

-This is the respository for the code internally known as ringteki which is running on [jigoku.online](https://jigoku.online/) allowing people to play L5R LCG online using only their browser
+This is the respository for the code internally known as keyteki which is running on [thecrucible.online](https://thecrucible.online/) allowing people to play L5R LCG online using only their browser

 ### Does't this look a lot like Jinteki/Throneteki?
 The Android netrunner/AGOT online experience?

 Glad you noticed!
 Yes, jinteki was a huge inspiration for this project, as the interface is clean and user friendly, so I've tried to make this similar in a lot of ways

-Ringteki is a fork of the throneteki sourcecode
+Keyteki is a fork of the ringteki sourcecode

 ### Can I contribute?